Users should read the Research Information Policy (coming soon) that explains different responsibilities relating to Pure and the data it contains.

 How do I get log-in access to Pure?

 - Academic staff can log in to Pure using their normal EHU log-in details.
+‘Academic’ in this case is defined as the person’s HESA academic employment function being either teaching and research or research only.

 - Students do not currently have log-in rights to Pure.